External Verifier Course Overview

 What if I already have Unit 1 of the EQA qualification?

-You can opt to take only the practical unit 2 if you have already done the EQA unit 1 only with us or with any other NVQ provider.
-To do this please email us on [email protected] straight away and we can give you a special discount.
+You can opt to take only the practical unit 2 if you have already done the EQA unit 1. with us or with any other NVQ provider.
+To do this please email us on firstname.lastname@example.org straight away and we can give you a special discount.

 If you’re planning on becoming an External Verifier, but are also involved in teaching, we recommend studying the Level 5 Diploma in Education and Training.
 This leads to the QTLS which is a huge achievement in Education and Training and FE sector.
 It is also a testament to your professionalism and experience.